 Fungal Toenail Treatment

 Eradicating a fungal toenail infection takes time and dedication, but it can be done!
-The fungi won’t go without a fight, and low circulation to the toes means medication may take several weeks to do their work.
-However, if you are consistent with your treatment, you have an excellent chance to restore healthy-looking nails.
+The fungi won’t go without a fight, but if you are consistent with your treatment you have an excellent chance to restore healthy-looking nails.

 Considering the investment of time required to restore clear nails after a fungal infection, it’s important to protect your nails to prevent a recurrence.
 It would be a shame to have to go through treatment a second time, so don’t let it happen to you!